Here Is How You Setup Perfect Cross Browser Testing Environment

 You have lost your audience.
 Not this guy but millions more like him who are not using your browser (your favorite browser in which you tested).
 It is not a small number.
 Global stats on W3counter shows that Chrome is used just by 63.6% of the people.
 I don’t need to tell you how big 36.4% is, especially when there are 55% of people using the internet.
 That would be around 4 billion people.

 Now that you have got it, you decide to implement cross browser testing in your development process & improve your website to become more cross browser compatible, so that no one is disappointed when they hit enter after writing your web address.
-After all, cross browser testing or browser compatibility testing will not only help in retaining your audience but would also improve your Google indexing!
+After all, web based browser testing or browser compatibility testing will not only help in retaining your audience but would also improve your Google indexing!
 Before getting to the improvement steps, let us understand what cross browser compatibility actually means.

 Cross Browser Compatibility